Balfour Declaration: Central Powers

+Despite Balfour's warning to the War Cabinet that Germany was aiming to court Zionist support, German authorities were balancing the interests of their Zionist and non-Zionist Jewish communities (the latter represented by the Hilfsverein der Juden in Deutschland) and refrained from showing favoritism to one side or the other.
+They successfully urged the Ottomans to show lenience towards Zionists but were not attempting anything like an equivalent to the Balfour Declaration.

-The publication of the Balfour Declaration was met with tactical responses from the Central Powers; however the participation of the Ottoman Empire in the alliance meant that Germany was unable to effectively counter the British pronouncement.
+The publication of the Balfour Declaration was thus met with tactical responses from the Central Powers.
+The participation of the Ottoman Empire in the alliance meant that Germany was unable to effectively counter the British pronouncement.
+Some within the German government viewed potential Zionist support for Britain's war effort as a substantial loss for their side.
 (Note: Weizmann explained as follows: "The German government, on the other hand, was deeply distressed that the British government should get the better of it.
 It called our representatives in Germany together and tried to explain to them that the German government would have eventually done the same thing, but that it could not because of its alliance with Turkey, which compelled it to move slowly in the matter.")

 Two weeks following the declaration, Ottokar Czernin, the Austrian Foreign Minister, gave an interview to Arthur Hantke, President of the Zionist Federation of Germany, promising that his government would influence the Turks once the war was over.
 On 12 December, the Ottoman Grand Vizier, Talaat Pasha, gave an interview to the German newspaper Vossische Zeitung that was published on 31 December and subsequently released in the German-Jewish periodical Jüdische Rundschau on 4 January 1918, in which he referred to the declaration as "une blague" (a deception) and promised that under Ottoman rule "all justifiable wishes of the Jews in Palestine would be able to find their fulfilment" subject to the absorptive capacity of the country.
 This Turkish statement was endorsed by the German Foreign Office on 5 January 1918.
 On 8 January 1918, a German-Jewish Society, the Union of German Jewish Organizations for the Protection of the Rights of the Jews of the East, (Note: In the original German: Vereinigung jüdischer Organisationen Deutschlands zur Wahrung der Rechte der Juden des Ostens (VJOD)) was formed to advocate for further progress for Jews in Palestine.